Overview, Distinctive Features & Academic Principles

 • Convenient evening classes

 • Finish the program in three semesters.
+The MCJ program does not require student participation in the Spring 3 week Session.

 • Faculty members have practical experience in law enforcement, courts, and corrections.